mefrem/mefrem.github.io/_pages/about.md

 I'm an <a href="https://calendly.com/maxim-efremov/complimentary-session-max">executive coach</a> based in Austin, TX.

-I've worked with founders, hedge fund managers, billionaires, as well as high school dropouts and ex-felons.
-My clients go deep, taking their organizations to the next level, while transforming their relationships in the process.
-It's an honor to contribute.
+Past and present clients include VC-backed founders, a billionaire, a hedge fund manager, and high school dropouts.
+I've personally bootstrapped two businesses, raised capital, and intimately know the trials of founding and stewarding a company.

 When I'm not coaching, I'm training gymnastics, martial arts, or volunteering.
 I keep some of what I write on this website--I hope you enjoy.
 <br><br>